alexborgessjc/pixeon_frontend-challenge/README.md

 Ele irá rodar o seu servidor.
 Para rodar o servidor, você deverá adicionar o seguinte comando para o arquivo package.json - ir em "Scripts":
 "server": "json-server --watch server.json -p 3333"

-## ej2-react-schedule

-The React Scheduler component is an event calendar that facilitates almost all the basic Outlook and Google Calendar features, allowing the user to plan and manage appointments and time efficiently.
-It receives data from a variety of data sources, such as an array of JSON objects